brews/baysparpy/docs/index.rst

 .. warning::

-   The project is under heavy development.
-Code and documentation are not complete.
+   This project is under heavy development.
+Code and documentation may change.

 **baysparpy** is an open source Python package for `TEX86 calibration <https://en.wikipedia.org/wiki/TEX86>`_.